JennEYoon/datasciY/fastai/README-fastai.md

 ### Tastks

  * Deleted folder, moved to root.
- * Move to a separate repo?
+ * Move to datasciY.com repo.
+Related to projects uploaded.